-ID 2.1 Specific Objective Promotion of implementation of strategies and action plans to promote energy efficiency and to improve territorial capacities for joint low-carbon mobility planning. transport, cycling and walking.
+2.1 Promotion of implementation of strategies and action plans to promote energy efficiency and to improve territorial capacities for joint low-carbon mobility planning.
+The diffusion of sustainable public transport systems could significantly contribute to reducing the negative impacts of transport on the environment, improving the quality of life, health, road safety, accessibility of internal areas and touristic attractiveness by intense greening.
+It is necessary to adopt new integrated, sustainable and accessible urban mobility concepts by fostering environment-friendly modes of transport, developing multimodality and smart services both for passengers and for freight transport, facilitating use of public transport, cycling and walking.
 The Programme will thus help increasing planning capacities of the public sector and involved actors for low-carbon energy and mobility planning.
 This will allow the development and implementation of integrated approaches, coordinated management structures and the deployment of innovative technologies.
 Expected result Adoption and implementation of low carbon strategies encouraging energy savings and fostering the use of alternative transportation systems and the use of alternative energy sources.